shaheem-pp/SpendLog/README.md

-Here’s the updated `README.md` file with the new name "SpendLog":

----

 # SpendLog - Budgeting and Financial Tracking App

 Welcome to SpendLog, a comprehensive financial tracking and budgeting app designed to help users manage their spending and plan their finances effectively.
 SpendLog offers insightful charts and visualizations, supports Apple Authentication, and includes features like background notifications and widgets.